 The usual way to account for faulty measurements is to measure each ancilla qubit not once but $\tau+1$ times per decoding cycle, where $\tau >0$ (intuitively, the higher $q$ is, the higher we should make $\tau$).
 We then have not one 2D sheet of syndrome data as in \cref{fig:surface_code}(b), but $\tau+1$ of them, which we label $`{\mathbb S_0, \dots, \mathbb S_\tau}$.
 In general there is a new $\mathbb E$ and $\mathbb F$ for each sheet, but the data is cumulative in $\mathbb E$ i.e.

 so to localise each $\mathbb E_t$ we take the difference between consecutive sheets:

-We can then stack these 2D `difference sheets' $`{\upDelta \mathbb S_1, \dots, \upDelta \mathbb S_\tau}$ to make a 3D simple cubic lattice as in \cref{fig:3D_surface_code}(a).
+We then stack these 2D `difference sheets' $`{\upDelta \mathbb S_1, \dots, \upDelta \mathbb S_\tau}$ to make a 3D simple cubic lattice as in \cref{fig:3D_surface_code}(a).
 Sheets are stacked such that $\upDelta \mathbb S_1$ is on the bottom, $\upDelta \mathbb S_2$ is the next one above, etc. This way, sheets which derive from later measurements are higher up the stack so we can interpret the upward direction as going forward in time (hence the subscript $t$).

-Each bulk node no longer represents a single ancilla qubit; rather, the difference between two consecutive measurements of that ancilla qubit at a given point in time.
-Each horizontal edge no longer represents a single data qubit but a possible time at which data qubit could bitflip.
-Vertical edges are a new addtion: each one represents a single possible faulty measurement.
+Each detector no longer represents one ancilla qubit; rather, the difference between two consecutive measurements of that ancilla qubit at a given point in time.
+Each horizontal edge no longer represents one data qubit but a possible time at which that data qubit could bitflip.
+Vertical edges are a new addition: each one represents one possible faulty measurement.
 Specifically, each edge between $\upDelta \mathbb S_t$ and $\upDelta \mathbb S_{t+1}$ corresponds to a possible member of $\mathbb F_t$.
-This makes sense e.g. a member of $\mathbb F_1$ effects a change in both $\upDelta \mathbb S_1$ and $\upDelta \mathbb S_2$ as per \cref{eq:2D_difference_sheet}.
+This makes sense e.g.\ a member of $\mathbb F_1$ effects a change in both $\upDelta \mathbb S_1$ and $\upDelta \mathbb S_2$ as per \cref{eq:2D_difference_sheet}.

-If we redefine $G$ as this 3D simple cubic lattice, all steps of the decoding cycle are the same as in \cref{sec:surface_code_and_decoding} with the modification in \cref{item:noise_corrupts_our_system} that each \emph{horizontal} edge bitflips with probability $p$; each \emph{vertical} edge, $q$. \Cref{fig:3D_surface_code}(b--d) shows a decoding cycle example.
+If we redefine $G$ as this 3D simple cubic lattice, all steps of the decoding cycle are the same as in \cref{sec:code_capacity} with the modification in \cref{item:noise_corrupts_our_system} that each \emph{horizontal} edge bitflips with probability $p$; each \emph{vertical} edge, $q$.
+Detectors still always record the \emph{correct} parity as now faulty measurements are modelled by vertical edges. \Cref{fig:3D_surface_code}(b--d) shows a decoding cycle example.